Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth

 In this way, Eker is similar to authors like Kiyosaki and Allen who have slickly marketed and expensive financial self help books which could genuinely help you, but definitely help their bottom line!

-With that major drawback out of the way, I still think its definitely worth a read but I personally wouldn’t buy the book (I borrowed a copy for the library).
+With that major drawback out of the way, I still think its definitely worth a read but I personally wouldn’t buy the book (I borrowed a copy from the library).
 Just don’t sign up for any seminars or Ponzi schemes afterwards…

 Where to buy a copy of Secrets of the Millionaire Mind